MiSTer-devel/MkDocs_MiSTer/docs/basics/input.md

 Alternative 8Bitdo adapters, such as the 8Bitdo Console Retro Receiver (SNES, NES, Genesis) are always in X-Input mode when connected via microUSB.

 ## JammaSD support

-MiSTer supports the use of a JammaSD by detecting if the pressed buttons are from player 1 or 2.
+MiSTer supports the use of a JammaSD by detecting if the pressed buttons are from Player 1 or 2.
 You first have to configure player 1 in main menu (as a joypad) (and also remap it in cores if needed).
 Player 2 inputs will be auto defined, like if it was a second identical joypad.
-JammaSD support was added with a VID/PID that should be the same across all devices, but if your device has a different VID/PID, you can adjust it in the MiSTer.ini file.
+MiSTer also supports a second JammaSD being plugged in for Player 3 and 4.
+JammaSD support was added with a VID/PID that should be the same across all devices, but if your device has a different VID/PID, you can adjust it in the MiSTer.ini file using the jamma_vid/jamma_pid/jamma2_vid/jamma2_pid options.